This is a new page and it is under development.

 This German Maxim M. G. 08/15 was captured by the 2nd Canadian Mounted Rifles (2 C.M.R.) at Le Quesnoy on August 10th, 1918, on the final day of the Battle of Amiens.

-There are two communities name LE QUESNOY in France.
+There are two communities named LE QUESNOY in France.
 Today in 2019, the drive is 1 hour and 23 minutes (119 Km) between the two.)

 The second LE QUESNOY is in Eastern France, past Cambrai and near Valenciennes.
 The second one was captured by New Zealanders in November 1918.

 This one has survived, albeit missing many parts as is usual.
 It was sold at auction in February 2019 after being inspected by the R.C.M.P. and approved for sale as “deactivated” (i.e. a non-gun in legal terms).
-It is now (2019) undergoing a cosmetic only restoration.
+The missing parts were acquired from other war trophy guns that did not have detailed capture history.

 “The following morning [August 9th] we marched off, with our band playing “Marseillaise,” moving forward in support three and four miles at a time, frequently under fire from the German heavies, but, as they were firing blindly and as on Aug.
 9, 1918 without observation, we had no difficulty in avoiding the shelled areas.
 That afternoon the 4th and 5th C. M. R. pushed forward and captured La Folies and Bouchoir villages, some thirteen miles from our start of the previous day.
 At 6 p. m. the brigadier sent for me, and telling me it was necessary to capture LeQuesnoy-en-Santerre, a fortified village about one and a half miles from Bouchoir, in order to insure the following day’s advance, gave orders that the 2nd C. M. R,. was to take it before dark.
 At that time the battalion was some eight kilometres from Bouchoir, and I pointed out to the Brigadier that it was impossible to issue necessary orders, march eight kilometres, attack over two more and capture a strong position in less than three hours of daylight still remaining, more especially as we had had no opportunity of observing the country to be captured, but that we would endeavor to complete the programme by dawn, and this he agreed to.